Second Boer War concentration camps: UK public opinion and political opposition

-Although the 1900 UK general election, also known as the "Khaki election", had resulted in a victory for the Conservative government on the back of recent British victories against the Boers, public support quickly waned as it became apparent that the war would not be easy.
-Further unease developed following reports filtering back to Britain concerning the treatment of Boer civilians by the British.
+Although the 1900 UK general election, also known as the "Khaki election", had resulted in a victory for the Conservative government on the back of recent British victories against the Boers, public support began to slowly wither due to the realization that the war was not won after the Battle of Belfast.
+Further unease developed following reports filtering back to Britain concerning British treatment of Boer civilians.
 Public and political opposition to government policies in South Africa regarding Boer civilians was first expressed in Parliament in February 1901 in the form of an attack on the government by Liberal Party MP David Lloyd George.

 Emily Hobhouse campaigned for improvement to the conditions of the concentration camps and worked to alter public opinion, resulting in the Fawcett Commission.

 Emily Hobhouse, a delegate of the South African Women and Children's Distress Fund, visited some of the camps in the Orange Free State in January 1901.
 In May 1901, she returned to England on a ship known as the Saxon.
 Alfred Milner, High Commissioner in South Africa, also boarded the Saxon for holiday in England, but he dismissed Hobhouse, regarding her as a Boer sympathizer and "trouble maker".
 On her return, Hobhouse worked to publicize the distress of the camp inmates.
-She managed to speak to the Liberal opposition Party leader, Henry Campbell-Bannerman, who professed to be outraged but disinclined to press the matter, as his party was split between the imperialists and the pro-Boer factions.
+She managed to speak to the Liberal opposition Party leader, Henry Campbell-Bannerman, who professed to be outraged, but was disinclined to press the matter, as his party was split between the imperialists and the pro-Boer factions.

 St John Brodrick, the Conservative Secretary of State for War, first defended the government's policy by arguing that the camps were purely "voluntary" and that the interned Boers were "contented and comfortable".
 Lacking firm statistical evidence to support this assertion, he later argued that all measures being taken were "military necessities" and that everything possible was being done to ensure satisfactory conditions in the camps.

 Hobhouse published a report in June 1901 that contradicted Brodrick's claim, followed by Lloyd George openly accusing the government of "a policy of extermination" directed against the Boer population.
-The same month, Campbell-Bannerman gave a speech criticizing British war methods, including the policy of the camps, stating "When is a war, not a war?
-When it is carried on by methods of barbarism in South Africa".
+The same month, Campbell-Bannerman gave a speech criticizing British war methods, including the policy of the camps, stating, "When is a war, not a war?
+When it is carried on by methods of barbarism in South Africa."
 The Hobhouse Report caused an uproar both domestically and internationally.

 The Fawcett Commission

-Although the government had comfortably won the parliamentary debate by a margin of 252 to 149, it was made concerned by the escalating public outcry, calling on Kitchener for a detailed report.
+Although the government had comfortably won the parliamentary debate by a margin of 252 to 149, it was concerned by the escalating public outcry, and called on Kitchener for a detailed report.
 Complete statistical returns from camps were sent out in July 1901.
-By August 1901, it was clear to government and opposition alike that Hobhouse's claims were being confirmed – 93,940 Boers and 24,457 black Africans were reported to be in "camps of refuge" and the crisis was becoming a catastrophe as the death rates appeared very high, especially among the children.
+By August 1901, it was clear to government and opposition alike that Hobhouse's claims were being confirmed – 93,940 White Boers and 24,457 Black Africans were reported to be in "camps of refuge" and the crisis was becoming a catastrophe as the death rates appeared very high, especially among the children.